strawberrysnails/steam-widget/README.md

 Tip: You can target .steam-widget to change fonts, colors, spacing, and more.

+### Contributing Themes
+If you’d like to submit a new theme, feel free to create a pull request with your CSS file in the themes folder.
+I’ll review it, merge it, and credit you in the README!

 # Contact

-If you have any questions, comments, feedback, ect please feel free to [email me](mailto:hello@snails.town)!
+If you have any questions, comments, feedback, ect please feel free to [email me](mailto:hello@snails.town)